postsharp/postsharp-emails/metalama-awareness-campaign/04_caching.md

 ## Conclusion

 Applying caching to an application can dramatically improve performance, but implementing the pattern by hand is not straightforward.
-Metalama does all the heavy lifting for you and provides several flexible implementations that you can customize to meet your specific requirements.
+Luckily, Metalama does all the heavy lifting for you while remaining flexible enough so you can customize the library to meet your specific requirements.

-By leveraging Metalama, you'll find that implementing caching is both simpler and more efficient than creating a bespoke solution.

 Caching is just one of the open-source aspects built by our team.
 For more, check [Metalama Marketplace](https://www.postsharp.net/metalama/marketplace).

 Our development team is looking forward to your feedback and questions on our [Slack community workspace](https://www.postsharp.net/slack).
 Of course, you can also answer this email and I’ll make sure it will reach an engineer.